petedavisdev/petedavis.dev/_pages/url-marker.md

 ## URL Marker

-With this Chrome extension, you will never confuse your local, test and live site again!
+With this Chrome extension, you will never confuse your local, test, and live site again!

 ### Privacy Policy
 1. **No tracking** - URL Marker does not use cookies or any other tracking technology.